Implementing a kernel¶

 }

-The result and arguments of the inspection request are described in the inspect_request documentation.
+The result and arguments of the inspection request are described in the inspect_request documentation and the create_inspect_reply_ might be useful to create a reply within specifications.

 This request is never called from the Notebook or from JupyterLab clients, but it is called from the Jupyter console client.
 It allows the client to know if the user finished typing his code, before sending an execute request.
 For example, in Python, the following code is not considered as complete: